143rd Rifle Division: Berlin Offensive

 Zhukov ordered that the attack continue through the night, following a 30-40-minute artillery preparation, so as to break through the intermediate defense position.
 47th Army made some progress through the dark, but its general offensive began at 0800 hours after another 30-minute preparation.
 129th Corps, still with three divisions in line, repelled a pair of counterattacks, forced a crossing of the Friedlanderstrom Canal between the 150th and 171st Rifle Divisions, and ended the day on a line from the southern outskirts of Wewe to the northern outskirts of Kunersdorf.
-In the afternoon one division was pulled back to second echelon, and the Corps recorded a gain of 4km.
+In the afternoon one division was pulled back to second echelon, and the Corps recorded a gain of 4 km.
 Overnight, the troops of the Front consolidated their positions and took part in reconnaissance.
 After a short artillery preparation the offensive continued on the morning of April 18.

-47th Army stepped off at 1000 hours after a 40-minute bombardment and through the day 129th Corps covered another 4km.
+47th Army stepped off at 1000 hours after a 40-minute bombardment and through the day 129th Corps covered another 4 km.
 Despite the day's successes Zhukov was becoming concerned that the offensive was proceeding too slowly, and ordered that steps be taken to improve command and control, beginning on April 19.
-In addition, the 47th, as well as the 3rd Shock and 5th Shock Armies shift their axes of attack from northwest and west to west and southwest, with the objective of breaking into Berlin as quickly as possible.
+In addition, the 47th, as well as the 3rd Shock and 5th Shock Armies, were to shift their axes of attack from northwest and west to west and southwest, with the objective of breaking into Berlin as quickly as possible.
 Specifically, the 47th was directed to advance on Haselberg, Baiersdorf, Schildow, and Hermsdorf; these last two were in the northern part of the city.

 Fighting on April 19 was focused on the third defensive zone which now contained German reserves moved up from the city.
 47th Army had brought up its artillery overnight and made its main attack at noon, following an artillery preparation of 30 minutes.
 129th Corps, still with two divisions up and one back, now had the direct assistance of 9th Guards Tank Corps and this helped it capture German strongpoints at Frankenfelde and Sternebeck after heavy fighting.
-Following this it advanced 12km to reach a line from the Markgrafensee to Bisow Creek, which took it through the third defense zone to a depth of about 4km.
+Following this it advanced 12 km to reach a line from the Markgrafensee to Bisow Creek, which took it through the third defense zone to a depth of about 4 km.
 One of the brigades of 9th Guards Tanks went on to take Steinbeck.
 Units of 125th Rifle Corps made repeated attempts to break into the Freienwalder Staatforst woods without success and was ordered to make use of the gains of 129th Corps to its left to bypass the woods.
 To the rear the 7th Guards Cavalry Corps was waiting for the infantry to produce a gap in the German lines at or near the boundary of 77th and 125th Corps.